 At Ferticentro we take special care with this phase of the process - our clinical team is available to patients for 24 hours to ensure that medicines are administered correctly and timely and the patient is kept informed and reassured throughout the whole process.

 2. Sperm sample

 The donor sperm is selected by the Ferticentro medical team based on very strict medical criteria, after a rigorous process of selection and exclusion of genetic diseases and psychological evaluation.
 The sperm used at Ferticentro comes from donors selected by the clinic, or from certified foreign sperm banks, with excellent and comprehensive quality control methods.
-The donor is always anonymous and is referenced by a code.
 Sperm donation is voluntary, and patients are only charged for the laboratory costs involved in collection, maintenance and treatment.
 The entire process is carried out with full assurance of confidentiality and with the informed consent of the beneficiary (s) of the treatment.

 3. Oocyte pickup and ICSI

 The oocyte pick-up is carried out under ultrasound monitoring and involves the introduction into the vagina of a very fine needle that will allow the collection of oocytes from each of the ovaries.
 This operation is performed under sedation and takes about 15 minutes.
 From the day of the egg retrieval, the woman starts taking 2 tablets of progesterone every 8 hours, in order to prepare the endometrium for a successful embryo implantation.

 After pickup the oocytes are transferred to a culture medium in the laboratory and then treated and microinjected with one sperm per egg.
 After this process, the oocytes are transferred once again to another medium to encourage the formation of embryos.